Odor in Well Water

 4. Determine Well Water Flow Rate

-You'll need to know your well's flow rate before you begin looking into water treatment systems, as every system has certain pressure or flow rate requirements.
-To determine your well's flow rate, grab a 1 or 5-gallon bucket, and a watch or clock.
+You'll need to know your well's flow rate before you begin researching water treatment systems, as every system has certain pressure or flow rate requirements.
+To determine your well's flow rate, grab a 1—or 5-gallon bucket and a watch or clock.

 1. Open any hose bib or faucet until pump turns on.

-2. Close hose bib or faucet and let pump fill up pressure tank until it turns off.
+2. Close the hose bib or faucet and let the pump fill up the pressure tank until it turns off.

-4. When the pump turns on, immediately close faucet and start coming pump cycle.
+4. When the pump turns on, immediately close the faucet and start the pump cycle.

-5. When the pump turns off, record pump cycle time to refill pressure tank in seconds.
+5. When the pump turns off, record the pump cycle time to refill the pressure tank in seconds.

 6. Divide the number of gallons collected in Step 3 by the number of seconds in Step 5.